Spatiotemporal bursting in simulated cultures of cortical neurons: Modeling and Simulation

-The overarching goal of this work has been to develop models that include the minimal dynamics at each level that is necessary to reproduce behaviors seen in living systems, and then to simulate these models at the time scale of spike production to capture the time of each spike from every neuron.
-The key model and simulation features, described in subsequent sections (with parameter values and simulation procedures defined in detail by \citet{kawasaki_simple_2014}), are: \begin{itemize} \item Leaky integrator neuron model. \item Spike-coupled network arranged in a 2D grid. \item Synapses that include dynamics of resource depletion and recovery. \item Simple neuron-activity-dependent network development model that does not include such things as spike-timing-dependent plasticity. \item Simulation of equivalent of 28 days of \textit{in vitro} network development with 0.1ms time step. \item Network behaviors are an emergent property; only two parameters (one for neurite outgrowth and one determining balance of inhibitory and excitatory neurons) are explored to identify region of that parameter space producing stationary bursting. \end{itemize}
+The key model and simulation features, described in subsequent sections, are: \begin{itemize} \item Leaky integrator neuron model, where each neuron is strictly excitatory or inhibitory, satisfying Dale's principle. \item Spike-coupled network arranged in a 2D grid with a periodic tiling pattern to prevent random clustering artifacts. \item Synapses that include dynamics of resource depletion and recovery. \item Simple neuron-activity-dependent network development model mimicking calcium-regulated outgrowth, without requiring spike-timing-dependent plasticity. \item Simulation of an equivalent 28 days of \textit{in vitro} network development with a 0.1ms time step. \item Network behaviors as an emergent property; specifically, exploring variations in the balance of inhibitory and excitatory neurons and the null point for neurite outgrowth. \end{itemize}